Perry1231/MarketPulse/README.md

 The project combines a lightweight Node.js backend with a browser-based interface to provide market data, live price updates, historical charts, market categories, and a simple API.

+**Disclaimer:** Market prices and data are provided for informational purposes only and may be delayed or inaccurate.
+Always verify the latest prices and information from official or reliable financial sources before making any financial decisions.

 ## Features

 * Real-time market data